GobblesGobbles

 Gobbles Gobble's Take: When your best postgame argument is with the officials, the Thunder have already won the only fight that matters.

-The Warriors are not waiting for summer.
-They're already circling the kind of trade targets that tell you they still believe Stephen Curry deserves one more real shot: Giannis Antetokounmpo, Kawhi Leonard, and Kevin Durant are among the names being floated, according to ESPN's Marc J. Spears, who reported two months ago that Golden State would pursue a big-time player to pair with Curry.
+The Warriors are looking to bring in another superstar to pair with Stephen Curry this offseason.
+ESPN's Marc J. Spears said two months ago that Golden State would pursue a big-time player to team up with Curry.
+Names being discussed include Giannis Antetokounmpo, Kawhi Leonard, and Kevin Durant.
 The Warriors had preliminary conversations about Giannis around the trade deadline, though those talks stalled.
-Leonard's situation in Los Angeles is complicated by the Clippers' ongoing Aspiration fiasco, and a mock trade put together by ESPN involves sending Jimmy Butler to the Clippers in return for Leonard.
+Leonard's situation in Los Angeles is complicated by the Clippers' Aspiration fiasco, and ESPN has put together a mock trade that would send Jimmy Butler to the Clippers in return for Leonard.

 Source: Yahoo Sports

 A.J.
-Dybantsa's Best NBA Landing Spots, Ranked Ahead of Sunday's Lottery
+Dybantsa's Best NBA Landing Spots Ahead of Sunday's Lottery

 Source: SB Nation